Greece's lenders fail again to clinch debt deal

 The prime minister is under growing pressure from his own coalition allies and the opposition after pushing through deeply unpopular austerity measures that he said were the only way to get more aid to avert bankruptcy.

 Investors were disappointed with the news.
 Greek banking stocks fell nearly 6 percent in morning trade.
-Most of Greece's next aid installment has been earmarked to shore up the country's tottering banks.
+Most of Greece's next aid instalment has been earmarked to shore up the country's tottering banks.

 The euro, European shares and the prices of higher-yielding euro zone debt lost ground but later recovered some of the losses.